ctfpilot/ctfd/README.md

-# CTF Pilot's Template Repository
+# CTF Pilot's CTFd configuration

-## Template information

-This repository, is a template repository for open-source projects within CTF Pilot.

-It provices a EUPL-1.2 License, release system and other standard files.

-Please remove this section, and replace with relevant information.
-Replace `<repository-name>` with the repository name in `.github/workflows/cla-assistant.yml`and `.github/workflows/release.yml`.
+This repository contains CTF Pilot's configuration files for [CTFd](https://ctfd.io).
+This includes deployment configurations, plugins and other customizations, customized to be used within the CTF Pilot ecosystem.

 ## Contributing